cam5/KfKitBundle/README.md

 KfKitBundle
 ======

-it's just a bundle with my preferred things
+A bundle with some useful Behat & DoctrineFixture methods to rapid development.